sile16/PureOAS3/Readme.md

 # Pure FA Swagger Generator

 This is a tool that converts the Pure FlashArray API pdf documentation into an interactive Swagger UI.
-This lets your browse the API documentation in a convient format and even execute API calls interactively directly to a FlashArray!
+This lets you browse the API documentation in a convienent format and even execute API calls interactively directly to a FlashArray!

 ## Try It:
 Requires [docker](https://docs.docker.com/install/) to be installed

 > docker run -it --rm -p 80:5000 sile16/pureswagger

 Then open your browser to http://127.0.0.1 (use firefox to enable real time API calls!)